Manuel Chaves Nogales: Biography

-When the Spanish civil war broke out in July 1936 Chaves supported the cause of the Republic and stayed in Madrid, even though Ahora was seized by a revolutionary committee; but when the republican government abandoned Madrid and fled to Valencia he, like many other Spanish intellectuals, felt forced to leave Spain, horrified by the political repression practised by the socialist, communist and anarchist militias.
+When the Spanish Civil War broke out in July 1936 Chaves supported the cause of the Republic and stayed in Madrid, even though Ahora was seized by a revolutionary committee; but when the republican government abandoned Madrid and fled to Valencia he, like many other Spanish intellectuals, felt forced to leave Spain, horrified by the political repression practised by the advancing national army that were preparing Madrid besiege.

 In exile in Paris in 1936 he worked for Cooperation Paris Service which sent articles to various South American newspapers.
 In Paris he also collaborated with the L’Europe Nouvelle and Candide.

 In 1937 he published a new book, A sangre y fuego.
 Héroes, Bestias y Mártires de España (By Fire and Sword.
 Heroes, Beasts and Martyrs of Spain), considered one of the best books on the suffering of both sides of the civil war.
 In the prologue, Manuel Chaves writes that, "brutality and stupidity reigned in Spain, fed equally by the fever of communism and the blandness of fascism".

 Owing to his many articles denouncing the advance of German fascism, his name was included on the Gestapo list and he was once again forced to abandon Paris when the German army approached the French capital, expressing his most profound disappointment and even outrage at the behaviour of French politicians on both the right and the left, and most of the Parisian populace.

 In 1940 he arrived in London and between 1941 and 1942 he directed The Atlantic Pacific Press Agency, worked at the Evening Standard where he had his own column, and collaborated with BBC Overseas Broadcasts.